KBNLresearch/omSipCreator/README.md

 - Does each *dirDisc* entry point to an existing directory?
 - Is each *volumeNumber* entry an integer value?
 - Is each *carrierType* entry a permitted value (check against controlled vocabulary)?
+- Is each *carrierType* entry consistent with the values of *containsAudio* and *containsData*?
+- Is the value of the *success* flag 'True'?
 - Are all values of *dirDisc* within the batch manifest unique (no duplicate values)?
 - Are all instances of *volumeNumber* within each *carrierType* group unique?
 - Are all directories within the batch referenced in the batch manifest (by way of *dirDisc*)?